MilenaKhalil/pipex/README.md

 cat out
 ```
 And then it should output some lines in the Makefile containing "al" in it.
 >NOTE!
-If the function has parametrs, like in this example, put it inside brackets together.
+If the function has parameters, like in this example, put it inside brackets together.
 Otherwise the program will try to find command "al",
->and throuw an error
+>and throw an error

-If you want to run with here_doc, use it as the first parametr and then put the keyword.
-The key word is the end and the begining of the here_doc.
+If you want to run with here_doc, use it as the first parameter and then put the keyword.
+The key word is the end and the beginning of the here_doc.
 ```console
 ./pipex_bonus here_doc haha cat cat out
 this